evancohen/docs.smart-mirror.io/docs/chromium_speech_keys.md

 #### It worked, but then it stopped.
 Why?
 Currently you can only get 50 requests per day for an app.
 Check the developer console to see if you have used these requests.

 The mirror burns through these requests within minutes when left running.
-To fix this Evan has utilized [Keyword Spotting](configure_the_mirror.md#speech)Keyword Spotting to only make requests after a you say "smart mirror".
+To fix this Evan has utilized [Keyword Spotting](configure_the_mirror.md#speech) to only make requests after a you say "smart mirror".
+>Keyword Spotting is currently only supported on a Raspbery Pi.
+Although it may work with other operating systems.
+It is completely unsupported on windows.